andrewbaxter/spaghettinuum/readme.md

 Why it's cool:

-- Own your identity - even if you quit, nobody else can use your identity
+- Own your identity - no monthly payments, nobody else can ever use your identity or restrict you from using it
 - No hoops to jump through to get an ID, no WHOIS requirements
-- Simple
+- Get TLS certificates in a single request, no challenges.
+Or generate your own self-signed certificate validated via DHT
 - DNS bridge for compatibility with existing software
 - Smartcard/PCSC/GPG-card backed identities, optionally, as an excuse to buy a Yubikey 5 Nano